 Subject to adjustment under the provisions of Section 11 hereof, the aggregate number of shares of the Corporation which may be issued and sold under this Option Plan and pursuant to all other Security Based Compensation Arrangements (as defined herein), will not exceed 10% of the total number of issued and outstanding shares of the Corporation from time to time, unless this Option Plan is amended pursuant to the requirements of the TSXV Corporate Finance Manual and, if applicable, the NEX Policies.
 The Corporation shall not, upon the exercise of any option, be required to issue or deliver any shares prior to (a) the admission of such shares to listing on any stock exchange on which the Corporation's shares may then be listed, and (b) the completion of such registration or other qualification of such shares under any law, rules or regulation as the Corporation shall determine to be necessary or advisable.
-If any shares cannot be issued to any optionee for whatever reason, the obligation of the Corporation to issue such shares shall terminate and any option exercise price paid to the Corporation shall be returned to the optionee.
+If any shares cannot be issued to any option exercise price paid to the Corporation shall be returned to the optionee.
 Any increase in the issued and outstanding shares will result in an increase in the available number of shares issuable under this Option Plan, and any exercises of options will make new grants available under this Option Plan effectively resulting in a re-loading of the number of options available to grant under this Option Plan.